kantab/Brendan-Kanta-Protfolio/README.md

  ```
 <br>
-The project was desgined to learn a bit more with arrylist.
+The project was designed to learn a bit more with arraylist.
 The hardest part of this project was once I was complete I converted the code into JavaScript.
 This was the first time I had worked with JavaScript.
  </br>
 </details>
 <details>